DiamondsAndRust206/language-suggester/README.md

 * At https://github.com/DiamondsAndRust206/language-suggester copy the repository URL named "about-me".
 You can do this by clicking the green Code button and copy the URL from there.
 * In a shell program, clone the copied repository to your desktop (git clone URL).
-* Open the newly cloned directory named "about-me".
+* Open the newly cloned directory named "language-suggester".
 * From this directory, open index.html

 ## Know Bugs